What happens to the body during an allergic reaction?

 A woman having a runny nose due to an allergic reaction

-The immune system produces five types of antibodies, namely; IgG, IgM, IgA, IgD and IgE.
+The immune system produces five types of antibodies, namely, IgG, IgM, IgA, IgD, and IgE.
 These antibodies (also called immunoglobulin) are involved in the immune response.
 They are protective proteins produced by the immune system in response to a foreign substance (called an antigen).

+If a person allergic to pollen comes into contact with it, their immune system will react to the pollen.
+This is known as an allergic reaction.
 Allergic reactions cause symptoms in various parts of the body, such as the sinuses, the lungs, the nose, the ears, the throat, the skin, and the stomach lining.

 What happens during an allergic reaction

-A series of events occur that result in an allergic reaction.
-When people are prone to an allergen, e.g. pollen, their immune system identifies pollen as an invader.
-When such people are exposed to the pollen for the first time, their body responds by producing IgE, which are allergic antibodies.
+When people are prone to an allergen, e.g., pollen, their immune system identifies pollen as an invader.
+When such people are exposed to pollen for the first time, their bodies respond by producing IgE, which are allergic antibodies.

-Histamine plays a central role in the development of several allergic diseases such as allergic rhinitis, atopic dermatitis and allergic asthma.
+Histamine plays a central role in the development of several allergic diseases, such as allergic rhinitis, atopic dermatitis, and allergic asthma.
 It causes the allergy symptoms experienced during an allergic reaction.

 The following happens to your body when you have an allergic reaction: